ezeoleaf/tblogs/README.md

   - `Ctrl+F` — Search
   - `Ctrl+S` — Save/follow
   - `Ctrl+D` — Delete saved post
+  - `Ctrl+L` — Toggle last login mode.
+When on, only posts published after the last login date are shown.
 - Select a blog to view its posts (fetched live from the feed)
 - Press `Enter` on a post to open it in your browser